metzzo/mancala/README.md

     public MancalaAgentAction doTurn(int computationTime, MancalaGame mancalaGame) {
         // get a list of all currently selectable slots List<String> slots = mancalaGame.getSelectableSlots();
-        // since this list will never be empty (otherwise the game would be over), we dont need a additional check
+        // since this list will never be empty (otherwise the game would be over), we dont need an additional check
-        // Slot IDs are unique strings strings
+        // Slot IDs are unique strings
         String selectedSlot = slots.get(0);
         // now we pack the selected slot in an agent action and return it
         // the Mancala Boardgame Engine will then apply this action onto the slot